(THIS PAGE WILL BE UPDATED AS CHANGES TO SERVICES OCCUR) – Last Updated 04/10/2021 – see updates in bold below)

 How Anthony Naguiat, LMHC, MCAP is addressing these concerns:

 Telehealth sessions are a healthy alternative to an office visit in light of recent events and increasing concerns about COVID-19.
 Please factor in your understanding of your unique health needs and the needs of your loved ones when deciding whether to pursue office versus telehealth visits, such as underlying health conditions for yourself or others that may place you at higher-risk from COVID-19.
 Anthony has a lot of experience providing services via telehealth and can answer any questions you may have about the process.

-At this time, it appears all insurance plans are moving to covering telehealth without any barriers, even if not initially a plan benefit.
+At this time, it appears most insurance plans are still covering telehealth without any barriers, even if not initially a plan benefit.
 Please call your insurance provider and/or reach out to your clinician for any plan specific concerns.
 Specific plans have given guidance and lifted some restrictions temporarily so that barriers to access telehealth is not an issue.
 Some plans have lifted the requirement for a HIPAA-compliant telehealth system (though Anthony uses HIPAA-compliant Doxy.me already), and some are even allowing telephone calls in the absence of access telehealth/computer systems.
 If you have any insurance, technology, or privacy concerns related to telehealth, please reach out to Anthony.

 Additional precautionary measures Anthony is taking for the office (when sessions resume in-office):